SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Enter job name ‘CustomLogic’
 - Enter your GitHub repo url
 - Select the repository credential from the dropdown.
 Pick *github*
-- Provide branch as master
+- Provide branch as main
 - Pipeline type – sap-cloud-sdk
 - Set logs to –’20’
 - Click on ‘create’